1 Aims and scope

 Appendices should be placed after references.
 Whether these are in a table or figure format, they must be numbered consecutively.

 Once a paper is submitted, the journal’s Editor(s)-in-Chief, in coordination with the Associate Editor(s), check its relevance to the journal, completeness of metadata and content, such as technical quality and presentation.
 At this stage, the Editor might reject the paper if he/she considers it not suitable for peer review.

 When the Editor-in-Chief moves the paper to the peer review phase, a Handling Editor is assigned to coordinate the review process.
 The Handling Editor invites two potential external reviewers of considerable expertise in the field and who are willing to collaborate.
 The double-blind peer review is the method employed during this evaluation process.
-Reviewers perform voluntary work; nevertheless, they are asked to consider the timeliness, confidentiality, possible conflict of interests, and ethical behavior.
+Reviewers perform voluntary work; nevertheless, they are asked to consider timeliness, confidentiality, possible conflict of interests, and ethical behavior.

 Once the review process is completed, the Handling Editor in coordination with the Editor-in-Chief makes a final decision, which can be one of the following: